 The Story Massage Programme is now an integral part of tutorials and class sessions for Astrid Gilmartin, a Life Skills Lecturer within the Inclusive Learning Department at Hertford Regional College.
 “Story Massage has helped our learners to achieve their goals and targets, especially for communication and interaction, as well as aiding relaxation,” says Astrid who has won a Best Practice Award for her inspiring work with adult learners at the college.

 Meeting Life Skills Targets with the Story Massage Programme

-Astrid (second right, below) began using stories from the Story Massage book and was so impressed by the benefits that she organised an in-house training day for staff in July 2018.
+Astrid (second right, below) began using stories from the Story Massage book and then completed the training alongside other staff members.

-Story Massage is now regularly used at the college and Astrid is seeing real benefits.
+The programme is now regularly used at the college and Astrid is seeing real benefits.
 “Our learners are set demanding goals and targets based on their individual starting points,” she says.
-“Sometimes these can be quite hard to achieve but we have found that Story Massage is a fun and helpful activity for learning life skills.”
+“Sometimes these can be quite hard to achieve but we have found that the Story Massage Programme is a fun and helpful activity for learning life skills.”

 Kym asks for Cinderella as a Massage Story

 For 19 year old, Kym Shepherd (above), the most challenging target was ‘to be able to request desired activities’.
 However, this target has been met through Story Massage.
 “Now Kym shouts across the college to me that she would like a Cinderella massage story,” says Astrid, “She is able to re-tell the story and sign the words.
 She gives staff a massage and is very proud of her new skills.
 She even volunteers to read the story with me in class.
 It has given a real boost to her personal confidence and social skills.”

 Here is a video of Kym talking about Story Massage and Cinderella, her favourite story from the Story Massage book.

 Story Massage for Adult Learners with Disabilities